 Packing your Bathroom when Moving Tips

 - In order to establish what to take first check everything in your bathroom.
 Look at the cupboards, shelves and drawers.
 Are there any worn out items or empty bottles?
 You can just throw these away along with any package that is broken or leaking.
+Taking those items with you and using them is risky for your health.

 - When it comes to medicines that have expired and chemicals do not take them to the garbage.
 They may be dangerous and contain substances that are not safe for the environment.
 Be eco-friendly.
 Instead you better take them to the pharmacy where they will be disposed of without any risks.
 Be especially careful with medicines.
 If you see a bottle without its label or if it has changed its smell and consistency do not use it.
 Dispose of it.
-You can also leave dangerous materials at the a recycling center or look for a place nearest to you at the United States Environmental Protection Agency here.
+You can also leave dangerous materials at a recycling center or look for a place nearest to you at the United States Environmental Protection Agency here.
 Pack the medicines separately from the toiletries.

 - All the items in your bathroom that are dirty and contain bacteria should go away, too.
 Use the opportunity that you are moving to clean up your bathroom.
 You can wash the rugs that are inside and take them clean to your new house or just give it to the dry cleaners.